Kdyby/Events/docs/en/index.md

 ```

 When you tag the service with `kdyby.subscriber`, it's automatically registered to the EventManager.
-Your listener is also automatically analysed, if it really contains the methods it should, because after all, there is interface only for the `getSubscribedEvents` method.
+Your listener is also automatically analysed whether it really contains the methods it should, because after all, there is interface only for the `getSubscribedEvents` method.

-Also, all the services your register, are automatically analysed, if they extend `Nette\Object`, because if they're, they could be containing some Nette events.
+Also, all the services your register, are automatically analysed whether they extend `Nette\Object`, because if they do, they could be containing some Nette events.
 If your service contains public property, that looks like Nette event, it gets replaced by instance of `Kdyby\Events\Event`.

 The `Kdyby\Events\Event` acts like it's an regular array, so the `Nette\Object` doesn't even know it's invoking a global event.